 Kiona Callihoo Ligtvoet (she/her) is a mixed Cree, Métis, and Dutch artist coming from scrip land, and descending from Michel First Nation.
 Kiona is currently practicing in amiskwaciwâskahikan, where she primarily works in painting and printmaking while exploring stories of grief and tenderness.

 Her practice uses a non-linear telling of memories through narrative work as a form of personal archiving.
-It draws from feelings of loss, displacement, and enfranchisement within her own Indigenous identity, but also from moments of deep belly laughter.
+It draws from feelings of loss, displacement, and enfranchisement, but also from moments of deep belly laughter.

 Diploma in Fine Art- Macewan University